Dr. Denelle Wallace, Dean

 PED 134 Advanced Swimming (1 Credits)

 Rhythm/Folk Dance is an experiential course designed to give students an introductory experience in basic rhythmic development using the folk dance of various cultures.
-The primary learning experiences for this class will include but are not limited to: rhythmic development including hand clapping and vocalizations, basic music value and notation, cardiovascular warm-up, use of gross motor skills including axial and locomotor skills, and historical and socio-cultural inquiry into various dances in different societies.
-Of particular interests will be the basic socio-cultural and historical background including the music and movements of each dance.
+The primary learning experiences for this class will include, but are not limited to, rhythmic development including hand clapping and vocalizations, basic music value and notation, cardiovascular warm-up, use of gross motor skills including axial and locomotor skills, and historical and sociocultural inquiry into various dances in different societies.
+Of particular interest will be the basic sociocultural and historical background including the music and movements of each dance.

 PED 158 Fundamentals of Physical Education (1 Credits)

-This course focuses on the fundamental movement skills and concepts that are the foundation of a quality physical education and physical activity programs.
+This course focuses on the fundamental movement skills and concepts that are the foundation of a quality physical education and physical activity program.

 PED 170 Introduction to Physical Education (3 Credits)